adrianbulciu/Clippy/README.md

 ### 9. MenuBarView.swift

 This is a basic menu for the app which will be visible in the app bar at the top of the screen.
-It allows the user to reach the settings window, clear/quit the app or manually open the clips window.
+It allows the user to reach the settings window, manually open the clips window or quit the app.

-Initially I opted to make this be an actual window that would also show a part of the clips and have the settings/quit/clear buttons at the bottom, but in the end I have decided that it's not worth to duplicate the code + extra work just for some fancy part that might not be useful at all.
+Initially I opted to make this be an actual window that would also show a part of the clips and have the settings/quit buttons at the bottom, but in the end I have decided that it's not worth to duplicate the code + extra work just for some fancy part that might not be useful at all.

 ### 10. SettingsView.swift